Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Proofs of Theoretical Results in the Main Paper

 By summing $n=\sum_{(s,a)\in\mathcal{\MakeUppercase{\state}}\times\mathcal{\MakeUppercase{\action}}}N_K(\state,\action)$, we obtain the upper bound.

-Since $\sigma=\frac{\gamma C_{\rm max}\left(R_{\rm max}(3+\gamma)/\min^+_{(s,a)}|A^{\reward,\pi^{\expert}}_{\mdp}|+(1-\gamma)\right)}{(1-\gamma)^2}$, we have
+Since $\sigma=\frac{\gamma C_{\rm max}\left(R_{\rm max}(3+\gamma)/\max^+_{(s,a)}|A^{\reward,\pi^{\expert}}_{\mdp}|+(1-\gamma)\right)}{(1-\gamma)^2}$, we have

-Regarding the sample complexity in the RL phase, since the reward function is known, by Corollary 2.7 in Section 2.3.1 from book 'Reinforcement Learning: Theory and Algorithms' \citep{agarwal2019reinforcement}, the sample complexity of obtaining a $\varepsilon$-optimal policy is $O(SA/(1-\gamma)^3\varepsilon^2)$, which is dominated by the sample complexity in Theorem 5.5.
+Regarding the sample complexity in the RL phase, since the reward function is known, according to Corollary 2.7 in Section 2.3.1 from the book 'Reinforcement Learning: Theory and Algorithms' \citep{agarwal2019reinforcement}, the sample complexity of obtaining a $\varepsilon$-optimal policy is $O(SA/(1-\gamma)^3\varepsilon^2)$, which is dominated by the sample complexity in Theorem 5.5.
 Note that $\sigma$ also contains $1/(1-\gamma)$.
-As a result, Eq. (\ref{Eq:theorem}) still holds true, after taking the sample complexity of this RL phase into account. \end{proof}
+As a result, Eq. (\ref{Eq:theorem}) still holds true after including the sample complexity of the RL phase. \end{proof}